 Dirt Salon Artists, Companies, and Organizers

 Cynthia Dodd (1954-2018) was the visionary Founder of The Dirt Salon.
 Cynthia was an award-winning horticultural designer and labyrinth builder.
-She created Glorious Gardens, interior landscapes, and commercial holiday decor for over 30 years in the greater Hartford Area, New York, and Rhode Island.
-Her Interiorscape firm, Plantscapes a Division of SEED, is an anchor tenant of the Dirt Salon and is housed in a hothouse gallery perfect for nurturing tropical plants.
+She created Glorious Gardens, interior landscapes, and commercial holiday decor for over 35 years in the greater Hartford Area, New York, and Rhode Island.
+As founder of The Dirt Salon, she envisioned a collaborative space where creative people could gather, meet each other and create moments of beauty, understanding and joy.

 Anne Cubberly is a well-known Hartford Artist and one of our early believers.
 Her studio features 24' ceilings, which offer her the perfect space to create her tall puppets and sculptures.
 Anne is a visual artist with more than 28 years of experience.
 Her work includes kinetic sculpture, artist-in-residence experiences, installations, and performance.
 She has exhibited steadily in solo and group exhibitions and has created performances and pageants for The Cleveland Museum of Art and The Wadsworth Atheneum Museum of Art.
 She has worked extensively with school and community groups, always with a focus on creativity, process, community, and re-purposed materials.
 Anne is also the creator of Night Fall.

 KINETIC DREAMS, also headquartered at the Dirt Salon, is managed by Anne Cubberly and LB Muñoz.
 Events, projects and creativity come together for your private function, community fundraiser or corporate function.